Flawededge/EzGraphData/README.md

 	1.0 → Sit back in awe at my first git project

-    → Allow multiple data sets to be selected and overlayed
+    → Allow multiple data sets to be selected and overlayed → Add in an easy way to use functions to change how data is processed

 - Get started guide
     -